netdata/blog/content/posts/agile-team-cmocka-foss.md

     correctly.

 {{< figure src="/img/20191127-cmoka-diagram-2.jpeg" alt="" position="center" style="border-radius: 4px;" caption="" captionPosition="center" >}}

-Believe it or not, this is where the complexity ramps up.

 The testing process was extended by introducing a layer of parametric testing on top of the cmocka test runner.
 The parametric testing walks through a space of parameter values and dynamically generates test definitions for each point.